shahad2021/MovieFinderApp/README.md

 ## Search

-In the search view, you can search for books by title or author.
-The results will be displayed in a collection view, and you can mark the book as your'e favorite.
+In the search view, you can search for movies by title.
+The results will be displayed in a collection view, and you can mark the movie as your'e favorite.

 ## Favorites

-In the favorites view, you can view a list of all the books you have marked as favorites.
-You can also remove books from your favorites list by tapping on the trash icon.
+In the favorites view, you can view a list of all the movies you have marked as favorites.
+You can also remove movies from your favorites list by tapping on the trash icon.

 ## Requirements:
 xcode, Swift, ios version 16.1 or higher